 Similarly pushing and pulling is not allowed - nor is any form of forceful tackling that involves physical contact.

 In effect - any contact is mainly about standing your ground - whether you are trying to win the ball or hold on to it.

 Usually a game will come to a halt if someone goes to the ground heavily - which does occur - most frequently when players trip over their own feet or tread on the ball!

-Players are aged over 50 - up to any age that they are still fit enough to play.
-Many are in their 70s and we have one player who is now 80.
+Women over 40 and men over 50 - up to any age that they are still fit enough to play.
+Many are in their 70s and we have one player who is well into his eighties.
 Cheers Woody!